2 Samuel 13:23-19:8, ~24 mins

 27 When David came to Mahanaim, Shobi the son of Nahash from Rabbah of the Ammonites, Makir the son of Ammiel from Lo Debar, and Barzillai the Gileadite from Rogelim 28 brought bedding, basins, and pottery utensils.
 They also brought food for David and all who were with him, including wheat, barley, flour, roasted grain, beans, lentils, 29 honey, curds, flocks, and cheese.
 For they said, “The people are no doubt hungry, tired, and thirsty there in the desert.”

-18:1 David assembled the army that was with him.
+18 David assembled the army that was with him.
 He appointed leaders of thousands and leaders of hundreds.
 2 David then sent out the army—a third under the leadership of Joab, a third under the leadership of Joab’s brother Abishai son of Zeruiah, and a third under the leadership of Ittai the Gittite.
 The king said to the troops, “I too will indeed march out with you.”

 3 But the soldiers replied, “You should not do this!
-For if we should have to make a rapid retreat, they won’t be too concerned about us.
-Even if half of us should die, they won’t be too concerned about us.
-But you are like ten thousand of us!
+For if we should have to make a rapid retreat, they won’t be concerned about us.
+Even if half of us should die, they won’t be concerned.
+But you are like 10,000 of us!
 So it is better if you remain in the city for support.”
 4 Then the king said to them, “I will do whatever seems best to you.”